Membership Geeks

 • Status updates: these allow members to post short notes on their profiles about what they're working on, what's on their mind and so on.

-Many of these features are inspired by popular social media channels such as Facebook and Twitter; and as such will help make your community more modern and interactive – ultimately encouraging participation.
+Popular social media channels have inspired many of these features, such as Facebook and Twitter.
+As such, these will help make your community more modern and interactive, ultimately encouraging participation.

 Get your team involved